davidxmoody/davidxmoody.com/ideas.md

 ## Write about existing experience

-- From ES5 to CoffeeScript to ES6
+- From ES5 to CoffeeScript and back to ES6 again
 - "Lesser known ES6 features" from the ebook
-- Write post about pagination number logic
+- Pagination number logic
-- Pros and cons of using react templates for rendering to static markup (hint at idea for react-static or similar)
+- Pros and cons of using react templates for rendering to static markup (or try deku!)
 - "Idea for a static site generator that I will never implement", idea for purely React based SSG, it progressively enhances images and transitions between pages, it generates an endpoint for each terminal page but uses push state for faster page transitions, in dev mode it only writes out changes to the files that have actually changed
 - Different ways to embed static apps into static websites: e.g. my old Professor P way of doing it then the render server and client side methods and finally my new idea: provide the module exports as being one main executable function (it accepts options and outputs it's own html, scripts, styles and a list of files with paths), would allow publishing to npm